ZHJEE/OpenTAP/doc/User Guide/CLI Reference/Readme.md

 | `tap package install <package 1…n>`    | Install one or more packages.
 Specify repository with `-r <repo url>`.
 Automatically install dependencies with `-y`.
 Can either install packages from a [repository](http://packages.opentap.io/) or local TapPackage | `tap package install TestPackage1 TestPackage2 -y`               |
 | `tap package create <package xml dir>` | Create a tap package, or plugin, from an XML description ([package.xml](../../Developer%20Guide/Plugin%20Packaging%20and%20Versioning/#plugin-packaging-and-versioning))                                              | `tap package create /path/to/folder/containing/package.xml/file` |

-Other packages add their own CLI actions.
-Documenting CLI actions provided by other packages is beyond the scope of this guide.
-Please refer to the package authors' own documentation, or the CLI-provided help options for these packages.
+Other packages can add their own CLI actions.
+Documentation of these CLI actions is beyond the scope of this guide.
+Please refer to the documentation of these packages for more information about these CLI actions.

 <style>